NudgeApm/nudge-elasticstack-connector/README.md

 ```

 The plugin is now fetching live data from [nudge-apm.com](https://www.nudge-apm.com/) and writing them to your Elastic.
-After running the connector, you can easily set up an initial Kibana dashboard using the shell script provided in the archive : `kibana_dashboard_init.sh`.
+After running the connector, you can easily set up an initial Kibana dashboard using the shell script provided in the archive : `kibana_dashboards_init.sh`.

 ```
-cd script
+cd kibana_dashboards_init
-./kibana_dashboard_init.sh import
+./kibana_dashboards_init.sh import
 ```

 For more information about this script, read the [related documentation page](https://github.com/NudgeApm/nudge-elasticstack-connector/blob/master/script/kibana_dashboards_init/README.md).